13 Fiber-Rich Foods for Gut Health and Lasting Fullness

 1. Avocado

-Avocado is a low-carb fruit that is very rich in fiber.
-One avocado covers almost half of your daily fiber needs.
+A low-carb fruit exceptionally rich in fiber.
+One avocado provides nearly half of daily fiber needs.

-Raspberries contain a lot of fiber and are also rich in vitamin C, vitamin K, and powerful antioxidants such as anthocyanins and ellagitannins.
+Packed with fiber, vitamin C, vitamin K, and antioxidants like anthocyanins and ellagitannins.

 3. Chia Seeds